We may earn money or products from the companies mentioned in this post.

 The children can play together on the playground, run around on the grass, or just parallel play.
 I’ve yet to meet a toddler who does not love a good park day!

 The drawback to a park playdate is that it is dependent on the weather.
 If it’s raining or too cold, then this is probably a good one to skip.
+However, being outdoors has many benefits!
+Take a look at these useful tips to getting your child outside.

 A Trip to the Library